 4Blessed are the merciful, because they shall obtain mercy.

-Blessed are the innocent of heart, because they shall be shown into the presence of God.
+Blessed are the pure in heart, because they shall be shown into the presence of God.

 5Blessed are they who hunger, because they shall be well fed.

 Blessed are they who thirst, because they shall be satisfied.